emu-wg/rfc7170bis/draft-ietf-emu-rfc7170bis.md

 (TEAP) version 1, based on EAP-FAST {{RFC4851}} with some minor changes to meet the requirements outlined in {{RFC6678}} for a standard tunnel- based EAP method.

+This specification describes TEAPv1, and defines cryptographic derivations for TLS 1.2 and earlier.
+When TLS 1.3 is used, the definitions of cryptographic derivations in {{RFC9427}} MUST be used instead of the ones given here.

 ## Specification Requirements